 Jyoti focuses on innovation, strategy and wholistic thinking.
 He is still learning how to do this, though he has had twenty years of experience consulting on business strategy for leading technology firms, driving four tech-related start-ups in business application software and B2B publishing.
 He is on the investment committee of a venture fund that invests in ethical businesses in emerging markets.
 He co-developed (with Gerd Kortuem) a Software Entrepreneurship MBA elective course for Saïd Business School, University of Oxford.
 His work on MK:Smart, a smart cities initiative in Milton Keynes, is encouraging him to develop an Integrated Impacts Framework for Cities.

-Jyoti has advised the International Integrated Reporting Council since its inception, focusing on strategy, innovation and new projects.
+Jyoti has advised the International Integrated Reporting Council since its inception as Strategic Adviser, focusing on strategy, innovation and new projects.
 As part of this work, he leads the IIRC’s work on the Technology Initiative.
 He also co-chairs the Integrated Thinking & Strategy special interest group.

 Paul is a leading figure in the world of corporate reporting and governance.
 He has been appointed to the board of the Financial Reporting Council (FRC) and chairs the Corporate Reporting Council.
 When he was the chief executive of the International Integrated Reporting Committee (IIRC), he was widely regarded as the face of the Integrated Reporting movement worldwide.
 A technology entrepreneur by background, Paul was the president of the Institute of Chartered Accountants in England and Wales (ICAEW) and has chaired the Accounting for Sustainability (A4S) initiative, started by Prince Charles.